A Short Note on Relevant Cuts

-\begin{theorem} A cut $D\in\mathfrak{D}$ is \emph{relevant} \textit{if and only if} it is represented by at least one closed vertex set in a PQ-DAG $D_{a, b}$ derived from an edge in the Gomory-Hu tree $T^*$, hence $\{a,b\} \in T^*$. \end{theorem} \begin{proof} ``$\Rightarrow$'' By Thm.~\ref{thm:main}, if a cut is relevant, it is a weight-minimal $u,v$-cut for some pair of distinct vertices $u$ and $v$.
-By Lemma \ref{lem:min_path} any weight-minimal cut between two vertices $u$ and $v$ is represented by a closed set in exactly one PQ-DAG $D_{a,b}(u, v)$, where $ab$ is weight minimal along the path from $u$ to $v$ in $T^*$.
-By lemma \ref{lem:contracted_dag} any $a$-$b$ cut in $D_{a,b}(u,v)$ is also a cut in $D_{a,b}$.
+\begin{theorem} A cut $D\in\mathfrak{D}$ is \emph{relevant} \textit{if and only if} it is represented by at least one closed vertex set in a PQ-DAG $Q_{u, v}$ derived from an edge in the Gomory-Hu tree $T^*$, hence $\{u,v\} \in T^*$. \end{theorem} \begin{proof} ``$\Rightarrow$'' By Thm.~\ref{thm:main}, if a cut is relevant, it is a weight-minimal $s,t$-cut for some pair of distinct vertices $s$ and $t$.
+By Lemma \ref{lem:min_path} any weight-minimal cut between two vertices $s$ and $t$ is represented by a closed set in exactly one PQ-DAG $Q_{u,v}(s, t)$, where $uv$ is a weight minimal edge along the path from $s$ to $t$ in $T^*$.
+By Lemma \ref{lem:contracted_dag} any $u,v$-cut in $Q_{u,v}(s,t)$ is also a cut in $Q_{u,v}$.

-``$\Leftarrow$'' Each edge $e=\{a,b\}$ in a Gomory-Hu tree $T^*$ is weight minimal for at least the vertex pair $a$ and $b$ on the path consisting of only the edge $ab$ itself.
-The PQ-DAG $D_{a,b}$ represents all weight minimal cuts between $a$ and $b$ as closed sets.
+``$\Leftarrow$'' Each edge $e=uv$ in a Gomory-Hu tree $T^*$ is weight minimal for at least the vertex pair $u$ and $v$ on the path consisting of only the edge $uv$ itself.
+The PQ-DAG $Q_{u,v}$ represents all weight minimal cuts between $u$ and $v$ as closed sets.
 The closed sets are therefore weight minimal cuts for two distinct vertices $s$ and $t$ and hence relevant as a consequence of Thm.~\ref{thm:main}. \end{proof}

-Therefore, it sufficient to compute only the PQ-DAGs associated to edges of the Gomory-Hu tree $T^*$.
+Therefore, it is sufficient to compute only the PQ-DAGs associated with edges of a fixed Gomory-Hu tree $T^*$ of $G$.
 As the edges of a Gomory-Hu tree are labeled by the weights of associated minimal cuts, it is trivial to enumerate the relevant cuts in non-decreasing order using this method.

-In addition to the approach of \cite{Gusfield:93} and its derivation, several other algorithms for listing $\mathcal{K}$ are feasible.
-By Lemma~\ref{lem:bond}, one could use the bonds of $G$ as a candidate set and extract $\mathcal{K}$ using the canonical greedy algorithm similar to Horton's approach to computing minimum cycle bases \cite{Horton:87}.
+In addition to the approach of \cite{Gusfield:93} and its derivation, several other algorithms for listing relevant cuts are feasible.
+By Lemma~\ref{lem:bond}, one could use the bonds of $G$ as a candidate set and extract relevant cuts using the canonical greedy algorithm similar to Horton's approach to computing minimum cycle bases \cite{Horton:87}.
 Very recently, an algorithm for listing all $(s,t)$-bonds with near linear delay \cite{Raffaele:24} has become available.
 A disadvantage is that the set of bonds must first be generated and then sorted by non-decreasing weight.